Minamoto no Yoshitsune: Career

 A skillful swordsman, Yoshitsune defeated the legendary warrior monk Benkei in a duel.
 From then on, Benkei became Yoshitsune's retainer, eventually dying with him at the Siege of Koromogawa.

 In 1180, Yoshitsune heard that Yoritomo, now head of the Minamoto clan, had raised an army at the request of Prince Mochihito to fight against the Taira clan (also known as the Heike) which had usurped the power of the emperor.
 In the ensuing war between the rival Minamoto and Taira samurai clans, known as the Genpei War, Yoshitsune joined Yoritomo, along with Minamoto no Noriyori, all brothers who had not previously met.

 Yoshitsune, together with his brother Noriyori, defeated the Taira in several key battles.
 He also attacked and killed his cousin Minamoto no Yoshinaka, a rival for control of the Minamoto clan, at the Battle of Awazu in Ōmi Province in early 1184 on the orders of Yoritomo.

 Yoshitsune, who had by then been given the rank of general, went on to defeat the Taira at the Battle of Ichi-no-Tani in present-day Kobe in March 1184, and again at the Battle of Yashima in Shikoku in March 1185.
 He finally destroyed them one month later at the Battle of Dan-no-ura in present-day Yamaguchi Prefecture.

+Yoshitsune was then given Ōmi Province for him to govern, after the Battle of Awazu.